ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The obvious implementation for `.element` is to defer to (almost) binary-search
-`ISet.contains`.
-However, it is not possible because `.element` provides `Equal`
-whereas `.contains` requires `Order`.

 Penerapan yang paling jelas untuk `.element` adalah dengan menunda pencarian
 biner `ISet.contains`.
 Walaupun demikian, hal ini tidak mungkin dilakukan karena
 `.element` menyediakan `Equal`, sedangkan `.contains` meminta `Order`.

-`ISet` is unable to provide a `Functor` for the same reason.
-In practice this
-turns out to be a sensible constraint: performing a `.map` would involve
-rebuilding the entire structure.
-It is sensible to convert to some other
-datatype, such as `IList`, perform the `.map`, and convert back.
-A consequence
-is that it is not possible to have `Traverse[ISet]` or `Applicative[ISet]`.

 Karena beberapa hal, `ISet` tidak dapat menyediakan `Functor`.
 Di lapangan,
 ternyata hal ini menjadi batasan yang masuk akal: melakukan pemetaan `.map`